 The episode is nicely written and executed.
-The simple yet effective dialogs are hard hitting.
+The simple yet effective dialogs are hard-hitting.
 The convey the message they needed to.
 Folk songs about divinity from various areas of India are collected and played authentically.
 The traditional music is played well.

 Rajesh Vivek Upadhyay, Mita Vashisht and Harish Patel played their roles very effectively.
 They are theatre actors and they can slip into any character very easily.
 Their versatility is explored nicely.
 While watching the episode, you cannot think of any other actor playing their roles.
-They are supported with some other nice performers.
+They are supported by some other nice performers.

 The sets are realistic and have minimal properties.
 The wardrobe is also quite simple and authentic.
 The locales are chosen wisely.
-The episode proves that if you have good content and great performers at your disposal, you can deliver a magnum opus with quite low budget as well.
+The episode proves that if you have good content and great performers at your disposal, you can deliver a magnum opus with quite a low budget as well.

 Did you watch this TV Serial?
 Are you going to buy it’s DVD Set?
 (It is available in two versions, economic edition and premium edition)?
 Do share your thoughts via comments below.
 And yes, if you like this article, don’t forget to share with your friends and loved ones on various social networks 🙂 And yes, watch out for next episode review for Bharat Ek Khoj.